Zoom

 Starting a meeting (as a host)

-• Zoom will ask you if you would like to host a meeting in the application or in the browser.
-Click start from your browser
+• Zoom will ask you whether you want to host a meeting in the application or in the browser.
+Select start from your browser.

-• The page that opens shows the Conference ID, and by clicking Invite at the bottom of the screen, you can view the web address of the meeting.
+• The page that opens shows the Conference ID, and by selecting Invite at the bottom of the screen, you can see the meeting’s web address.
 You can use either of the two to invite participants.

 Instructions